mthirion/rhaf-demo/documentation/developer_i2.md

-# Resource install for the first developer flow
+# Preparation for the second developer flow

 ## Architecture